moodule/cookiecutter-pypi/docs/console_script_setup.rst

 How It Works
 ------------

-If the 'command_line_interface' option is set to ['click'] or ['argparse'] during setup, cookiecutter will add a file 'cli.py' in the project_slug subdirectory.
-An entry point is added to setup.py that points to the main function in cli.py.
+Cookiecutter will add a file '__main__.py' in the project_slug subdirectory, pointing to the main function.

 Usage
 ------------